Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the league.
+- In terms of 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the league.

 Kentavious Caldwell-Pope vs. the Heat